Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Introduction

 \begin{enumerate}

 \item

-In the presence of both electric and magnetic fields $\bf E$, $\bf B$ the chiral anomaly pumps pairs (left - handed electron and right - handed hole or vice versa) from the Dirac sea of occupied energy levels.
-Qualitatively it is clear that this process results in the appearance of chiral imbalance (i.e. the difference between the densities $\rho_R$, $\rho_L$ of left - handed and right - handed fermion excitations).
+In the presence of parallel electric and magnetic fields $\vec E$, $\vec B$ the chiral anomaly pumps pairs (left-handed electron and right-handed hole or vice versa) from the Dirac sea of occupied energy levels.
+Qualitatively it is clear that this process results in the appearance of chiral imbalance (i.e. the difference between the densities $\rho_R$, $\rho_L$ of left-handed and right-handed fermion excitations).
 Naive calculations result in the following expression for the density of chiral charge:

 where $N_f$ is the number of Dirac fermions in the given system, while $\tau_5$ is a relaxation time. {\it In this paper we use SI units.}

 \item

 The next general assumption is that the chiral imbalance is related to the notion of chiral chemical potential $\mu_5 = (\mu_R - \mu_L)/2$ in the way similar to relation of the total number of electrons and the ordinary chemical potential.
 Namely, assuming the presence of the corresponding steady state we have {in case of weak magnetic field limit}